M1nistry/calendar.io/README.md

 # calendar.io
 ------

-First interation of calendar.io, a Discord bot using discord.py to manage (add/remove/edit) events on Google Calendar, optional (future feature) reminder mentions to users noted in the event description.
+First interation of calendar.io, a Discord bot using Discord.Net to manage (add/remove/edit) events on Google Calendar for a given Discord server, with optional reminders for designated members/roles.